-- Parents/Guardians have a legal duty to ensure that their children of compulsory school age attend school regularly. - Inform school straight away if your child cannot attend and give the reason. - Try to make medical, dental or other appointments outside the school day. - Ensure the school is aware of any circumstances at home that may be likely to affect a child's attendance. - Encourage good routines at home that promote a healthy lifestyle, including enough sleep. - Talk to your child about school and let the school know if your child is worried about any issues such as difficulties with homework or friendship problems. - Do not book holidays in term time this will only be authorised in exceptional circumstances. - Seek advice from your GP if you are not sure how long to keep your child off school with an illness. - Ensure school has all your up to date contact details. - Encourage your child to enjoy school and make the most of all the opportunities available to them.
+- Parents/Guardians have a legal duty to ensure that their children of compulsory school age attend school regularly.
+Parents need to: - inform school straight away if their child cannot attend and give the reason. - try to make medical, dental or other appointments outside the school day. - ensure the school is aware of any circumstances at home that may be likely to affect a child's attendance. - encourage good routines at home that promote a healthy lifestyle, including enough sleep. - talk to their child about school and let the school know if their child is worried about any issues such as difficulties with homework or friendship problems. - not book holidays in term time this will only be authorised in exceptional circumstances. - seek advice from their GP if they are not sure how long to keep their child off school with an illness. - ensure school has all the up to date contact details..